Counterexamples to the $I^{(3)} \subset I^2$ containment: Abstract

 \section{Abstract}

 The purpose of this short note is to show that there is in general no containment

 for an ideal $I$ of points in $\P^2$.
-This answers in negative a question asked by Huneke and generalized by Harbourne.
-The set of points constituting a counter-example comes from the dual of the Hesse configuration. \keywords{symbolic powers, fat points} \subclass{MSC 14C20 \and MSC 13C05 \and MSC 14N05 \and MSC 14H20 \and MSC 14A05}
+This answers in the negative a question asked by Huneke and generalized by Harbourne.
+The sets of points constituting counter-examples come from the dual of the Hesse configuration and more generally from Fermat arrangements. \keywords{symbolic powers, fat points} \subclass{MSC 14C20 \and MSC 13C05 \and MSC 14N05 \and MSC 14H20 \and MSC 14A05}